 HelloChinese is a great app directed towards beginner level students.
 The app has free lessons, similar to Duolingo (but much better).
 It incorporates every aspect of learning Chinese – listening, speaking, reading, writing, vocabulary, and grammar.
 The lessons are free, but there is also a Premium and Premium+ version which includes extra games and immersion exercises.
 If you’re getting started learning Chinese, it’s definitely worth checking out.
 Read my review of HelloChinese.

 Speechling is a website and app that makes it easy to improve your speaking skills in Chinese, Spanish, French, and English.
 The free version is an incredibly valuable resource that makes it easy to practice mimicking native speakers.
 You can even choose the sex of the speaker.
 The Unlimited Plan provides unlimited corrections of your recordings by a teacher.
-They also offer a free 7-day trial to their Unlimited plan.
 Read the full review.

 Chinese Grammar Wiki